AI Dungeon: AI Dungeon Classic (Early GPT-2)

 The first version of AI Dungeon (sometimes referred to as AI Dungeon Classic) was designed and created by Nick Walton of Brigham Young University's "Perception, Control, and Cognition" deep learning laboratory in March 2019 during a hackathon.
 Before this, Walton had been working as an intern for several companies in the field of autonomous vehicles.

 This creation used an early version of the GPT-2 natural-language-generating neural network, created by OpenAI, allowing it to generate its original adventure narratives.
 During his first interactions with GPT-2, Walton was partly inspired by the tabletop game Dungeons & Dragons (D&D), which he had played for the first time with his family a few months earlier:

-"I realized that there were no games available that gave you the same freedom to do anything that I found in [Dungeons & Dragons] ...
-You can be so creative compared to other games."
+I realized that there were no games available that gave you the same freedom to do anything that I found in [Dungeons & Dragons] ...
+You can be so creative compared to other games.

 This led him to wonder if an AI could function as a dungeon master.

 Unlike later versions of AI Dungeon, the original did not allow players to specify any action they wanted.
 Instead, it generated a finite list of possible actions to choose from.
 This first version of the game was released to the public in May 2019.
 It is not to be confused with another GPT-2-based adventure game, GPT Adventure, created by Northwestern University neuroscience postgraduate student Nathan Whitmore, also released on Google Colab several months after the public release of AI Dungeon.

 AI Dungeon 2 (Full GPT-2)

 In November 2019, a new, "full" version of GPT-2 was released by OpenAI.
-This new model included support for 1.5 billion parameters (which determine the accuracy with which a machine learning model can perform a task), compared with the 126 million parameter version used in the earliest stages of AI Dungeon's development.
+This new model included support for 1.5 billion parameters (which determine the accuracy with which a machine learning model can perform a task), compared with the 126 million parameter version used in the earliest stages of AI Dungeons development.
 The game was recreated by Walton, leveraging this new version of the model, and temporarily rebranded as AI Dungeon 2.